jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 She opened her eyes and saw the Doctor at the side of her bed.
 He had his back turned to her, reaching for a device.
 He spoke to Janeway without looking.
 “Once again, you find yourself in my trappings on the brink of death, only to be saved by my not inconsequential skills as a physician.”
 The Doctor turned around and shined a bright light into Janeway’s eyes.
 His scrutinizing face hovered over her while he conducted his examination.
 “The next time you decide to indulge yourself in your self-serving vendetta against your own life, I suggest you pick a more convenient time to do it.”

 “Status?”
 Janeway croaked.
-She tried to prop herself up on her elbows, but the moment she gained any sort of altitude she was hit with an intense wave of nausea.
+She tried to prop herself up on her elbows, but the moment she gained any sort of height she was hit with an intense wave of nausea.
 She fell back to the bed, waiting for the room to stop spinning.

 “Now let that be a lesson to you.”
 The Doctor stated dryly.
 “Just lie there and be happy you’re still alive.”